munkhdorj-m/Python-exercise-16-List-6/README.md

 **Problem:**

 Find the majority element of an list.
-If there's no majority element return 0.
+If there's no majority element return first element.

 **Example**